 12. Finish with a strong closing statement indicating the action you desire.
 Take the initiative to request a job interview and state your intention to call in a week or two.
 If you mention in the letter that you will call, make sure you do.
 Many job seekers state that they will call but never do.
 A company hiring authority may see if you do what you say.

-13. Keep copies of everything you send, and follow-up according to your stated intentions.
+13. Keep copies of everything you send and follow-up according to your stated intentions.
 Please don’t underestimate the power of following up on our submission.

 14. Make yourself easily available and explain to employers how to reach you.
 Provide a number that will be answered either by a person or by your voicemail.
 Ensure your voicemail greeting message is professional.

 15. Include a professional email address, don’t use your pet name, or I am a party-animal email address.

 16. Mention appropriate activities, honors, and unique skills.
 If they are relevant, they can demonstrate skills employers are looking for, such as leadership, organization, critical thinking, teamwork, initiative, or other abilities.

 17. Don’t forget to sign the letter of intent and package it nicely with your resume that will grab the reader’s attention for all the right reasons.